List of Kamen Rider Ghost characters: Gammisers

 The Gammisers (ガンマイザー, Ganmaizā) are the Gamma World's pantheon who started out as an adaptable security system developed by Edith to prevent the Great Eye's power from being misused before attaining sentience and preventing him from fixing the flaws in his life preservation technology.
 Seeking to use the Great Eye's power to wipe out humanity, the Gammisers manipulate Adel into serving their needs and help them better understand emotions.
 After Kamen Rider Ghost destroys four of them, the remaining members convince Adel to let them fuse with him to grant him increased power until Adel realizes the error of his ways and allows him to be killed to prevent the Gammisers from achieving their goals.
 They merge with the Great Eye to become the Great Eyeser (グレートアイザー, Gurēto Aizā) and later a giant soul-erasing monster called the Eyeser Giant (アイザージャイアント, Aizā Jaianto), only to be killed by Kamen Rider Ghost.

-The Gammisers are capable of assuming human forms that resemble Adel, absorbing human souls and assuming their forms, possessing, transforming, and/or fusing with Gamma Ultimas, regenerating from injuries, reviving themselves, analyzing enemy capabilities and preparing countermeasures against them, and preventing the 15 heroic Eyecons from coming together, though they are vulnerable to and can be permanently destroyed by Ghost in his Mugen Damashii form.
+The Gammisers are capable of assuming human forms that resemble Adel, absorbing human souls and assuming their forms, possessing, transforming, and/or fusing with Gamma Ultimas, regenerating from injuries, reviving themselves, analyzing enemy capabilities and preparing countermeasures against them, and preventing the 15 heroic Eyecons from coming together, though they are vulnerable to and can be permanently destroyed by Kamen Rider Ghost Mugen Damashii.
 While in their human forms, they can levitate, produce energy beams from their palms, and use their hands as makeshift swords.